 Sexual harassment remains a growing and developing area of employment law.
-Like most employment attorneys, the lawyers at Terry, Simon & Kelly have represented numerous individuals in sexual harassment cases.
+Employment Lawyers are some of the select few who have successfully represented numerous individuals in complex employment law matters such as sexual harassment cases.

 Sexual harassment is made illegal by Title VII of the Civil Rights Act of 1964 and in Texas also by the Texas Commission on Human Rights Act.
 The courts generally recognize two types of sexual harassment: hostile environment sexual harassment and quid pro quo sexual harassment.

 Quid pro quo sexual harassment occurs when a supervisor or other employee with control over the terms of your employment demands sexual favors in exchange for employment benefits such as promotions, raises, favorable work schedules or other perks.
 Quid pro quo sexual harassment may also occur when the supervisor threatens another employee who refuses or fails to provide sexual favors.
 An employee who gives into the sexual demands of his or her supervisor may still be able to bring a claim for quid pro quo sexual harassment, as long as the sexual advances were unwanted.
 An employee who provides sexual favors to attempt to save his or her job may still be able to pursue a quid pro quo sexual harassment case.